Why So Many Lawyers Quit the Profession

 For non-lawyers, it’s crazy to think about how many lawyers leave the profession every year.
 You suffered through (and paid for) three years of law school, passed the bar exam, and now you’re walking away from life as a lawyer?
 But most lawyers have probably considered leaving, even if they ultimately decided to stay.
 So, what’s going on?
 Why do lawyers leave the profession?
 There are many reasons, but here are some popular ones.

 Let’s face it, lawyers work a lot.
-Whether it’s demanding clients, hard deadline in court, pushy partners in a law firm, or just a commitment to the work, a law job is rarely a 9-5 endeavor.
+Whether it’s demanding clients, hard deadlines in court, pushy partners in a law firm, or just a commitment to the work, a law job is rarely a 9-5 endeavor.
 After years of missed dinner dates and canceled vacations, the hourly toll of being a lawyer can start to add up, to the point where no amount of money is worth it.
-At that point, people tend to quit in search of a better work/life balance.
+At that point, people tend to quit in search of a better work-life balance.

 Along with the long hours, you’ve got the constant pressure of trying to prevail in an inherently adversarial system.
 Add to that the fact that lawyers are often dealing with very serious, real-life problems (involving emotional and important aspects of peoples’ lives, such as family, money, freedom and so on) and you’ve got a recipe for stress and pressure.
 Over time, without appropriate coping mechanisms, this pressure can become unbearable, leading lawyers to leave the profession.